tomiis4/portfolio-2024/isometric/README.md

 - [x] Spike floor will take off point and get you smaller
 - [x] Portals on keypress
 - [x] Cracket floor, on each walk it will decrease strength
-- [ ] Wall with exact or smaller size as points you have collected

 ### GUI
 - [ ] Win/lose screen